ErhardLabs/ge/plugins/pixelyoursite/readme.txt

 * **NEW: Head/Footer scripts** - Add any script you want with our Head/Footer option.
 It also works on the WooCommerce thank you page.
 [Find more here](http://www.pixelyoursite.com/head-footer-scripts)

 * **NEW: WatchVideo Event** - This event will fire on embedded videos on your site.
-It can be used to optimise your ads for video views or to retarget your video watchers using Custom Audiences.
+It can be used to optimize your ads for video views or to retarget your video watchers using Custom Audiences.
 [Find more here](http://www.pixelyoursite.com/facebook-pixel-plugin/watchvideo-event)

 **Dynamic Events**